kapitsa2811/PatternRecognition_TeamTasks/Exercise_4/README.md

   </graph>
 </gxl>
 ```
 this snippet represents the (nonsense) molecule with two atoms, P and O, bonded with valence 1.
-So a molecule is represented as a graph, atoms are edges, where their label are their chemical symbol, and the covalent bond between atoms are edges, where their labels are the valence of their linkage.
+So a molecule is represented as a graph: atoms are edges, where their labels are their chemical symbol, and the covalent bonds between atoms are edges, where their labels are the valence of their linkage (simple or double).

 ## Description